In August we started work to renew 425 meters of water main along William Street from Newcastle Street to Roe Street.

 Stage 1: Newcastle Street to James Street - complete

-Stage 2: James Street to Roe Street - works have commenced
+Stage 2: James Street to Roe Street - complete

 For timings, work hours, detours and project updates, please see the Project updates tab.